 • The most cherished place of Genevans will probably be Cafe du Soleil (Place du Petit-Saconnex, 6, tel .: 022 733 34 17) that has been operating for 400 years.

-• You will find the classic Swiss recipes in the Alpine cuisine restaurant “Chalet” (Electrolyte pr-d, 7, box 2): they will offer you dried cheese, olives, pickles and slices of apples.
+• You will find classic Swiss recipes in the Alpine cuisine restaurant "Chalet" (Elektrolitny pr-d, 7, bldg.
+2): there you will be offered toasted bread, olives, pickles and apple slices with cheese.

-• Quite decent fondue can be tasted innetwork establishments.
-For example, in the coffee shops Cafemax (Novoslobodskaya St., 3; Pyatnitskaya St., 25) they serve cheese fondue with pieces of bread and chocolate with cream and brandy (they will offer you Savoyardi cookies, bananas, kiwi, pineapple and strawberries ).
+• You can also try a pretty decent fondue inchain establishments.
+For example, in the coffee shops "Cafemax" (ul.
+Novoslobodskaya, 3; ul.
+Pyatnitskaya, 25) they serve cheese fondue with pieces of bread and chocolate with the addition of cream and cognac (with it you will be offered "Savoyardi" cookies, bananas, kiwi, pineapple and strawberries).

 • While the capital is just trying on this dish, the specialized restaurant La Fondue (Nevsky Prospect, 90/92), where fondue festivals regularly take place, has already been opened in St. Petersburg.